openssl/openssl/doc/designs/quic-design/quic-fault-injector.md

 /*
  * Helper function to be called from a packet_plain_listener callback if it
- * wants to resize the packet (either to add new data to it, or to truncate it) */ int ossl_quic_fault_resize_plain_packet(OSSL_QUIC_FAULT *fault, size_t newlen);
+ * wants to resize the packet (either to add new data to it, or to truncate it).
+ * The buf provided to packet_plain_listener is over allocated, so this just
+ * changes the logical size and never changes the actual address of the buf.
+ * This will fail if a large resize is attempted that exceeds the over
+ * allocation.
+ */
+int ossl_quic_fault_resize_plain_packet(OSSL_QUIC_FAULT *fault, size_t newlen);